ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 with definitions for voting.
 On top of it the governance defines [a DAO wallet containing native SOL](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/native_treasury.rs)
 (as any other walled account owned by System program, as PDA seeded by governance account addres).
+The program names the DAO Wallet with term `native treasury`.
 Any transaction executed on behalf of particular realm belongs under a governance which may use the DAO wallet as fee payer.